How to Fight Tooth Decay for Children and Adults

 Tooth decay is one of the most prominent and problematic concerns in American dentistry.
 Tooth decay is where all of the major problems start.
 Cavities, tartar, plaque build-up, and others are all problems that come from neglecting your oral health.

-That’s why brushing and flossing are so important because if bacteria are given a chance to grow in your mouth, the more they will eat away at the enamel of your teeth.
-And the less enamel your teeth have, the more costly your dental care will be.
-And unfortunately, the number of pediatric tooth decay cases seems to be on the rise.
+That’s why brushing and flossing are so important.
+If bacteria are given a chance to grow in your mouth, they will eat away at the enamel of your teeth.
+As the enamel on your teeth decays from the bacteria, your dental care costs continue to grow.

 Why are children eating such high-sugar foods?
 Well, a large part of it seems to be tied to lifestyle and socioeconomic class.
 For people who don’t have the time or money to create three home-cooked meals every day, fast food and fun cereals are convenient solutions.
 Unfortunately, these solutions have a high sugar concentration.